Issam Sartawi: Clashes over the Rogers Plan

+As a PLO diplomat

+Sartawi became Yasser Arafat's adviser on Europe and North America.

+In the mid-1970s Sartawi participated, as a personal emissary of Yasser Arafat and alongside other moderate PLO members in the "Paris meetings" with the Israeli Council for Israeli-Palestinian Peace of General Matti Peled.
+The meetings were sponsored by former French Premier Pierre Mendès France.
+Sartawi and the senior Israeli negotiator, Aryeh "Lova" Eliav, jointly received the Bruno Kreisky Prize for Services to Human Rights in 1979 for their work to end the Arab-Israeli conflict.

+Uri Avnery later wrote that Sartawi once told him that a French antisemitic leader came to his office in Paris and offered an alliance and that he threw him out; Avnery recalled that Sartawi said "the anti-Semites are the greatest enemies of the Palestinian people".

 Sartawi disagreed with Arafat's rejection of Ronald Reagan's peace plan proposal of September 1982, according to which Palestinians on the West Bank and in Gaza would govern themselves for a five-year period, and then engage in negotiations for an Israeli withdrawal, and, eventually a Palestinian-Jordanian state.
-Sartawi thought that under Arafat the Palestinian National Council was refusing to be realistic, and that it should have accepted the positive points in Reagan's proposal.
+Sartawi thought that under Arafat the Palestinian National Council was refusing to be realistic and that it should have accepted the positive points in Reagan's proposal.
 He rejected as wishful thinking attempts to interpret the recent defeat in Lebanon in 1982 as a victory, remarking: "Another victory like this and the PLO will find itself in the Fiji Islands."
 His position found scarce support, and when Arafat barred him from speaking before the PNC, he put in his resignation.
 Arafat twice refused to accept Sartawi's resignation.

+In November 1982, Sartawi spoke at the Oxford Union debating society, in support of the motion that "This House believes that Israel should enter into negotiations with the PLO to create an independent Palestinian homeland in the West Bank and the Gaza Strip."
+Unlike prior pro-Palestinian motions, it was passed by an overwhelming majority.